 Liability and Degree of Fault

-Establishing liability is essential in any successful bus accident case.
+In our experience, establishing liability is essential in any successful bus accident case.
 The more clearly one party is at fault, the stronger the case for full compensation.
 However, if you are found to be partially at fault for the accident, comparative negligence laws in states like California may reduce your compensation proportionally.

 For example, if you were 20% at fault for the accident, your damages may be reduced by that same percentage.
 The clearer the police report, witness statements, and accident documentation, the easier it is to establish liability.
 Cases with clear liability often result in faster settlements and more favorable outcomes for accident victims.